Olympians (Marvel Comics)

-History
+Fictional history

 The Olympians are a race of extra-dimensional beings that possess a variety of mystical superhuman abilities that were once worshipped by civilizations centered on or around the Mediterranean, Aegean, Ionian, Tyrrhenian and Ligurian seas such as Greece, the Roman Empire and parts of Egypt and Turkey as gods from roughly 2500 BC until roughly 500 AD.
 The Olympians are related to every other pantheon of gods that have ever been worshiped on Earth, such as the Asgardians and the Gods of Heliopolis (ancient Egypt) because Gaea, the spirit that represents life on Earth, was the mother of the first race of gods to appear on Earth.
 The various pantheons that exist today are the descendants of these earlier gods.
 It is believed that the Olympians were born somewhere on Earth but currently reside in another dimension that is adjacent to Earth known as Olympus.
 One known entrance to this realm is actually located atop Mount Olympus in Greece.

 Racial attributes

 Most Olympian gods are identical in appearance to humans and are fully capable of having children with humans, other mystical beings, even extraterrestrials.
 The Olympians are closer to possessing true immortality than most of Earth's pantheons in that they cease to age upon reaching adulthood, though some reach maturity far faster.
 For instance, Marvel's depiction of Artemis' birth shows her growing rapidly after birth and helping her mother deliver her brother, Apollo.
+However it was later revealed by Norman Osborn that they need to consume the Olympian ambrosia to remain deathless and young otherwise they will start aging, grow old and some of them might turn to dust due to their extremely old age.
 Olympians are immune to conventional disease, and cannot be killed through conventional means.
 All Olympians possess superhuman strength with males, typically, being stronger than females.
 The average male Olympian possesses sufficient superhuman strength to lift about 30 tons while the average Olympian female can lift about 25 tons.
 Several Olympians exceed these averages by a considerable degree due to naturally possessing greater physical strength, though some can augment their strength further by magical means.